craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/The Planes of Existence.md

 aliases: The Planes, Planes
 ---
 # The Material Plane
+The material planes are the top-most points in the structure of the planes.
+"It's only downhill from here."
 ## Prime
 The Prime Material Plane (known to its population as Alaturmen, a name given to it by the [[Eladrin Specifics|Eladrin]]) expands with the ebb and flow of the Weave.
 It grows and shrinks as it desires to.
 This is a process that takes many years, and begins with sentient creatures exploring and quickens with mapping of the "film layer" in between [[#Prime]] and other planes.
 This is known as the [[#In Between]] to scholars studying the subject.